Wednesday, March 19, 2008

 Liveblogging from Dagstuhl: Day 1 (Mar 10)

 For some strange reason I was invited to Dagstuhl for a seminar on "Ranked XML Querying".
 Why strange?
 Because I have done nothing on ranked XML querying, or XML at all.
-I have done some work in ranking (the Economining project is all about economically-induced ranking at its very core) but why worrying?
+I have done some work in ranking (the Economining project is all about economically-induced ranking at its very core) but why worry?
 You cannot say no to an invitation!

 We started today, with a set of tutorials and short 5-minute introductions of the research that each one of us is doing.
 There were 3 sets: the "database" people, the "IR" people, and the "web" people.
 I was classified in the "web" track. :-)